 Structure files use the same named binary tag format as the rest of Minecraft's data, gzip-compressed.
 This tool fetches the file, decompresses it in the browser, and walks the tag tree for the three fields that matter:

 size a list of three integers, the bounding box on the x, y, and z axes.palette a list of block states, each with a block id (for example minecraft:oak_log) and any blockstate properties.blocks a list of placements, each holding a state (an index into the palette) and a pos of three integers.Air, cave air, void air, and structure void are skipped, since they hold no rendered volume.
-Every remaining block becomes one cube colored by its in-game map color.
+Every remaining block is drawn at the shape its blockstate gives it, textured from the game files or filled with its in-game map color, and any block entity data it carries (jigsaws, spawners, loot containers, structure block markers) is read out as well.
 None of this leaves your browser: the files are read and rendered entirely on your device.

 The download button hands you a real, game-ready .nbt.
 To paste it into your own world: